Pennsylvania Department of Health

 On the above dates mentioned no additional excess higher-level staff were available to compensate this deficiency.

-An interview with the Nursing Home Administrator on June 9, 2025, at 4:00 PM, confirmed the facility had not met the required nurse aide to resident ratios on the above dates.
+An interview with the Nursing Home Administrator, on February 10, 2026, at 12:00 PM confirmed the facility had not met the required NA to resident ratios on the above dates.

 1. The facility cannot retroactively correct CNA staffing ratio.